johnnylam88/pkgtasks/README.md

 These package tasks support `${PKG_DESTDIR}` to manipulate the correct filesystem paths for a destdir-installed package.

-For convenience, these have been composed into larger tasks:
+For convenience, these have been composed into larger meta-tasks:

   * `preinstall`: tasks performed before files are installed
   * `preremove`: tasks performed before files are removed